 Working mostly in ballpoint pen, Shohei Otomo’s insightful depictions of Japan expose its commercial facade and deepest underground culture.
 Delivered with an unmistakable level of biting political analysis and technical perfection, Shohei’s work straddles the worlds of art, illustration, anime and cyber-punk.
 Since gaining online global recognition as one of Japan's leading illustrators, Shohei has produced nearly a decade's worth of exhibitions across Paris, Tokyo, Milan and Melbourne; worked on projects with such names as Google, Agnès B, Sony Playstation and has an upcoming project with Bape Black.
-By recently expanding his art practice into sculpture, Shohei has begun to solidify himself as an important figure in Japanese contemporary art.
-His upcoming exhibition with SHDW gallery will present the latest in his artistic development, through a collection of drawings and sculpture.
+By expanding his art practice into sculpture, Shohei has begun to solidify himself as an important figure in Japanese contemporary art.

 "Reiwa" will feature the launch of Shohei Otomo's first ever limited edition sculpture.
 "There Is Nothing You Can Do To Hurt Me" is a symbol of defiance, an imposing sumo wrestler with his arms stretched with showing the anger emoji.
 The 57cm, signed and numbered (on box and figure), sculpture is the first ever sculpture release by Shohei Otomo and limited to an edition of only 10.
-It will be available at the Hong Kong opening.